OfficeDev/office-js-docs-pr/docs/design/task-pane-add-ins.md

 ## Personality menu

 Personality menus can obstruct navigational and commanding elements located near the top right of the add-in.
 The following are the current dimensions of the personality menu on Windows and Mac.
+(The personality menu isn't supported in Outlook.)

 For Windows, the personality menu measures 12x32 pixels, as shown.